Banana fortune heir Daniel Noboa claims victory in Ecuador election

 “Daniel Noboa, our profound congratulations, because this is democracy,” Gonzalez told supporters in Quito, calling on Noboa to keep his promises to students and the elderly.

-Noboa and Gonzalez cast their votes wearing bulletproof vests just weeks after another presidential candidate, Fernando Villavicencio, was murdered.
+Noboa and Gonzalez cast their votes wearing bulletproof vests, just over two months after another presidential candidate, Fernando Villavicencio, was murdered on August 9.
 Villavicencio, a journalist and anticorruption campaigner, had been polling in second place.

 In the lead-up to the election, it was revealed that seven suspects in Villavicencio’s assassination had died in prison.